A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Numerical experiments

 We conclude our set of experiments with another three-dimensional bulk-surface model.
 In particular, we consider the BS-DIB model presented in~\cite{FSB24} but, instead of choosing a cube as the spatial domain $\Omega$, we take a cylinder.
 To this aim, we define the boundary surface as $\partial\Omega = \Omega_\mathrm{B} \cup \Omega_\mathrm{L} \cup \Omega_\mathrm{T}$ where $\Omega_\mathrm{B}$ is the bottom disk of the cylinder, $\Omega_\mathrm{L}$ is its lateral surface, and $\Omega_\mathrm{T}$ it its top disk (see Figure~\ref{fig:cylinder} for a graphical representation).

 The governing equations are

 The symbols $\Delta_\mathrm{C}$ and $\Delta_\mathrm{D}$ denote the Laplace operator on the cylinder \eqref{eq:lapcyl} and the disk \eqref{eq:disk}, respectively.
-The radius of the cylinder is set to $\rho_*=25$ and the height is set to $z_*=25$.
-The parameters are set to $\alpha_1=\alpha_2=\delta=\beta_1=\beta_2=\zeta_1=\zeta_3=1$, $\alpha_3=\beta_3=0.15$, $\varepsilon=20$, $\zeta_2 = 10$, $\zeta_4 = 66$, $\zeta_5 = 0.5$, $\eta_1 = 3$, $\eta_2 = 2.5$, $\eta_3 = 0.2$, $\eta_5 = 1.5$.
-Finally, the parameter $\eta_4$ is set to $\beta_2\eta_1(1-\zeta_5)(1-\eta_3+\eta_3\zeta_5)/(\zeta_5(1+\eta_3\zeta_5))$ so that the spatially homogeneous equilibrium $(u_\mathrm{e},v_\mathrm{e},r_\mathrm{e},s_\mathrm{e}) =(1,1,0,\zeta_5)$ is subject to Turing instability.
+The radius of the cylinder is set to {$\rho_*=15$} and the height is set to $z_*=25$.
+The parameters are set to $\alpha_1=\alpha_2=\delta=\beta_1=\beta_2=\zeta_1=\zeta_3=1$, {$\alpha_3=\beta_3=0.1$}, $\varepsilon=20$, $\zeta_2 = 10$, {$\zeta_4 = 30$}, $\zeta_5 = 0.5$, $\eta_1 = 3$, $\eta_2 = 2.5$, $\eta_3 = 0.2$, $\eta_5 = 1.5$.
+Finally, the parameter $\eta_4$ is set to $\beta_2\eta_1(1-\zeta_5)(1-\eta_3+\eta_3\zeta_5)/(\zeta_5(1+\eta_3\zeta_5))$ so that the spatially homogeneous equilibrium $(u_\mathrm{e},v_\mathrm{e},r_\mathrm{e},s_\mathrm{e}) =(\alpha_2,\beta_2,0,\zeta_5)$ is subject to Turing instability.
 In fact, we take as initial condition

-and integrate the system up to the final time $t_*=50$ employing the adaptation of schemes~\eqref{eq:ee_disk} and~\eqref{eq:ee_cylinder} to coupled systems.
+and integrate the system up to the final time {$t_*=250$} employing the adaptation of schemes~\eqref{eq:ee_disk} and~\eqref{eq:ee_cylinder} to coupled systems.

-The results of the simulation setting the DOF per direction to $(n_\rho,n_\theta,n_z)=(160,160,20)$ and the number of time steps to $m=8000$ are displayed in Figures~\ref{fig:plot_turing_cylinder_DIB_R} ($r$ component) and~\ref{fig:plot_turing_cylinder_DIB_U} ($u$ component).
-The obtained pattern is, as expected, a mix of spots and worms both in the surface component $r$ and in $u$ at $z=0$.
-Then, analogously to the case considered in Reference~\cite[Experiment D2]{FSB24}, the pattern dissipates as $z$ increases, eventually keeping the constant value $1$.
-The overall wall-clock time for this simulation is approximately 4 minutes.
+The results of the simulation setting the DOF per direction to {$(n_\rho,n_\theta,n_z)=(140,140,25)$} and the number of time steps to {$m=10000$} are displayed in Figures~\ref{fig:plot_turing_cylinder_DIB_R} ($r$ component {and its stationary indicators}) and~\ref{fig:plot_turing_cylinder_DIB_U} ($u$ component).
+The obtained pattern {results in spots both in the surface component $r$ and in $u$ at $z=0$, as expected}.
+Then, analogously to the case considered in~\cite[{Experiment D4}]{FSB24}, the pattern dissipates as $z$ increases, eventually keeping the constant value $\alpha_2=1$.
+The overall wall-clock time for this simulation is approximately {4.6 minutes}.